Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 6 displays athe third line of a specific file

 Command 8 writes into a file the result of a command from another file command 9 duplicates last line of file
+Command 10 delete all regular files with a specific extension that are present in current dir and sub folders